SandraGM1/ML_Crisis_Prediction/README.md

 The variables include indicators related to:

-- Financial system and liquidity
+- Financial System and Liquidity
-- External sector
+- External Sector
-- Debt and external sustainability
+- Debt and External Sustainability
-- Economic growth
+- Economical Activity
+- Investment and Capital Formation
-- Inflation
+- Inflation and Prizes
+- Target Feature

 The **target variable** was obtained from the financial crisis database compiled by **Laeven & Valencia (IMF)**.